 and Steve on his old GSXR1000 (on right)

-Dawn is a NZTA Approved Motorcycle Instructor and holds Instructor ratings for Classes 1,2, 4 and 6.
+Dawn is a NZTA Approved Motorcycle Instructor and holds Instructor ratings for Classes 1,2,3,4,5 and 6.
 She holds a National Certificate in Driving (Heavy Vehicles), Driver Educator and is a NZQA Workplace Assessor.
-She usually spends her weekdays assessing Truck Drivers throughout NZ.

-She has been riding road motorcycles for the past 17 years and is a active member of Kiwibiker, organising training nights and motorcycle tours around New Zealand.
+Dawn has been riding road motorcycles for the past 19 years and is an active member of Kiwibiker, organising training nights and motorcycle tours around New Zealand.

 Test Riding the B-King